 Body Template 7

-Use this template to display a large image, video, or audio.
+Use this template to display a full-width foreground image.

 Your list templates can display multiple choices or items to a user.
 List items should be selectable via both voice and touch.